wilkin547/docs.es-es/docs/visual-basic/programming-guide/concepts/async/walkthrough-accessing-the-web-by-using-async-and-await.md

     - Agregue "Async" al nombre del método.

-    - No hay ninguna variable de devolución de tarea, T, esta vez porque `SumPageSizesAsync` no devuelve un valor para T. (el método no tiene ninguna instrucción `Return`).
-Sin embargo, el método debe devolver una `Task` para que sea Await.
-Por lo tanto, cambie el tipo de método de `Sub` a `Function`.
+    - There is no task return variable, T, this time because `SumPageSizesAsync` doesn’t return a value for T. (The method has no `Return` statement.)
+However, the method must return a `Task` to be awaitable.
+Therefore, change the method type from `Sub` to `Function`.
 El tipo de valor devuelto de la función es `Task`.

     En el código siguiente se muestran estos cambios.